 Pasta alla norma… it sounds so fancy, but it isn’t.
 You can always depend on the Italians when it comes to super simple recipes that taste way more delicious than the sum of their parts.

-More simple and delicious traditional Italian recipes: 12-minute cherry tomato pasta (which means ‘hurry hurry’ – isn’t that cool?) / a classic pasta carbonara that’s basic in every way except how tasty it is / this crowd pleasing easy Italian apple cake, otherwise known as ‘torta di mele’
+More simple and delicious traditional Italian recipes: 12-minute cherry tomato pasta (which means ‘hurry hurry’ – isn’t that cool?) / a classic pasta carbonara (no cream!) that’s basic in every way except how tasty it is / this crowd pleasing easy Italian apple cake, otherwise known as ‘torta di mele’

 Why should you make this?